Our Staff, Board of Directors, and Sponsors

 Kristina Weeks

-Kristina joined BEEC in 2012, and loves exploring with youth of all ages to discover together the wonders of nature.
-She enjoys tracking in the sand, mud and snow, playing games becoming animals, and creating nature arts and crafts.
-Kristina grew up in Papua New Guinea and Botswana, with parents who loved adventure in the great outdoors which instilled in her a great love of the natural world.
+Kristina joined BEEC in 2012 and loves exploring with youth of all ages to discover the wonders of nature together.
+She enjoys tracking in the sand, mud, and snow, playing games that let children become animals, and creating nature-inspired arts and crafts.
+Kristina grew up in Papua New Guinea and Botswana, with parents who loved adventure in the great outdoors, which instilled in her a great love of the natural world.
 At Marlboro College, Kristina earned her B.S. in Conservation Biology, with a focus on carnivore ecology and community conservation in southern Africa.
 At Antioch University New England, Kristina earned her M.S. in Environmental Education, with a focus on a continuum of outdoor and place-based education through the elementary and middle grades.

 Ellen Peters

 Ellen Peters is from Barre, Vermont.
-She earned her elementary education degree from The University of Vermont.
+She earned her elementary education degree from the University of Vermont.
 She has never taught anywhere but in Vermont!
-Ellen began her career in a one room school in Guildhall, Vermont.
-After ten years there she took a job in a “big” school in Jamaica, Vermont where she taught primarily first and second grades for 28 years.
-She ended her career at Townshend Elementary School when she retired in June of 2021.
-Ellen’s passion in teaching is hands-on, inquiry based, place- based outdoor education.
+Ellen began her career in a one-room school in Guildhall, Vermont.
+After ten years there, she took a job in a “big” school in Jamaica, Vermont, where she taught primarily first and second grades for 28 years.
+She ended her career at Townshend Elementary School upon her retirement in June of 2021.
+Ellen’s passion for teaching is hands-on, inquiry-based, place-based outdoor education.
 Music and puppets also play a large part.
 She does not feel ready for a life without any teaching at all, which led her heart to BEEC.
 “The curiosity and wonder of children, especially outdoors, is what feeds my heart.”

 Daniel Dubie